curl/curl/docs/cmdline-opts/ip-tos.md

 # `--ip-tos`

 Set Type of Service (TOS) for IPv4 or Traffic Class for IPv6.
-(Added in 8.9.0).

 The values allowed for \<string\> can be a numeric value between 1 and 255 or one of the following: